ankaAR/bestiario5e/_creatures/deathlock-mastermind.md

 ***Innate Spellcasting.*** The deathlock's innate spellcasting ability is Charisma.
 It can innately cast the following spells, requiring no material components:
 * At will: detect magic, disguise self, mage armor

-***Spellcasting.*** The deathlock is a 10th-level spellcaster.
+***Lanzamiento de conjuros.*** The deathlock is a 10th-level spellcaster.
 Its spellcasting ability is Charisma.
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:
-* Cantrips (at will): chill touch, mage hand, minor illusion, poison spray
+* Trucos (a voluntad): chill touch, mage hand, minor illusion, poison spray
 * 5th level (2 slots): arms of Hadar, blight, counterspell, crown of madness, darkness, dimension door, dispel magic, fly, hold monster, invisibility

 ***Turn Resistance.*** The deathlock has advantage on saving throws against any effect that turns undead.

 ### Actions

-***Deathly Claw*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
+***Deathly Claw*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 13 (3d6 + 3 necrotic damage).

 ***Grave Bolts*** Ranged Spell Attack: +6 to hit, range 120 ft., one or two targets.
 Hit: 18 (4d8) necrotic damage.
 If the target is Large or smaller, it must succeed on a DC 16 Strength saving throw or become restrained as shadowy tendrils wrap around it for 1 minute.
 A restrained target can use its action to repeat the saving throw, ending the effect on itself on a success.